 Not only does it make for great photographs, but you’ll also get a bit of an archeology and geology lesson thrown in 🙂

-Tiny local eateries are the best way to get a taste of the local cuisine.
+When it comes to new things to do in Mallorca, tiny local eateries are the best way to get a taste of the local cuisine.

 I had my first Frito and Caracoles in a restaurant outside Llorito, the town my grandfather grew up in, and I still dream of going back there.

-Are you planning on visiting Palma soon?
+Are you planning on visiting Mallorca soon?

 If so, be sure to check out these things to do in Mallorca.